- the Dante-pilgrim/Virgilio relationship deepens, leading to Virgilio’s communication of new aspects of his past

 [9] The pilgrim’s pallor is an external cue — one that appears on the “outside” (“di fuor”) — that in turn causes Virgilio to repress his own emotions, keeping them “inside” (“dentro”).
 Virgilio holds “inside” his own “new color”, caused by his emotions at being thwarted by the devils at the gate of Dis: “più tosto dentro il suo novo ristrinse” (made him more quickly restrain his own new color [Inf.
 9.3]).
 Chiavacci Leonardi suggests that Virgilio’s “new color” is the red blush of anger.

-[10] Dante-poet here represents these two characters interacting on a very intuitive and psychologically intense level, in an interaction whose subtlety he now intensifies by adding a discursive component to the drama of changed aspects and external physical expressions of internal emotions.
+[10] Dante-poet here represents these two characters interacting on a very intuitive and psychologically intense level, in an interaction whose subtlety he now intensifies: to the drama of changed aspect and color and facial expression, he now adds a discursive component.

 [11] Having stipulated a psychological chain reaction of emotion that generates emotion in verses 1-3, in the second tercet of Inferno 9 the narrator represents Virgilio as standing alert, listening for some sign that help is on its way.
 Then Virgilio begins to speak, in effect thinking out loud: he is now literally ex-pressing his inner thoughts, first articulating doubt and then cutting himself off.
 The emotion that he re-pressed previously by not allowing it to show on his face, he now begins to ex-press.
 However, he immediately interrupts himself, controlling his verbal expression as before he controlled his facial expression — again because he doesn’t want to alarm Dante.